-Two parameters select the min and max bin number (not min max size) of the source pattern.
+Two parameters select the min and max bin number (not min max size) of the source selectivity pattern.
 If first parameter has value <=0, then interpreted as a value of 1 (e.g., first bin).
 If second parameter has value <=0, then interpreted as maximum length bin (e.g., last bin specified in the data file).
-The source pattern must have a lower type number.
+The mirrored selectivity pattern must have be from a lower fleet number (e.g., already specified before the mirrored fleet).